ithauront/fast-feet-nest/README.md

-# Fast-Feet
+# 🦶 Fast-Feet

 Welcome to the Fast-Feet application, a delivery management system designed for both delivery personnel and administrators.
 This application facilitates the management of deliveries, users, and recipients, providing extensive controls.

-## Application Rules
+## 	📋 Application Rules

    * The application supports two types of users: Courier and Admin.
    * Users can log in using their CPF and Password.
-   * CRUD (Create, Read, Update, Delete) operations are possible for delivery personnel. (see Absence of Delete session).
+   * CRUD (Create, Read, Update, Delete) operations are possible for delivery personnel. (see Avoiding Deletes session).
    * CRUD operations are possible for Courier.
    * CRUD operations are possible for recipients.
    * Package Items can be marked as 'Awaiting Pickup'.